OWASP/www-chapter-mayiladuthurai/index.md

 ## Participation

 OWASP Foundation is a professional association of global members and is open to anyone interested in learning more about software security.
-Local Chapters are led independently and guided by local leaders in accordance with the Chapter.
-[Chapter_Leader_Handbook](https://www.owasp.org/index.php/Chapter_Leader_Handbook).
+Local Chapters are led independently and guided by local leaders in accordance with the Chapter Policy.
 As of [501(c)(3)](https://www.owasp.org/index.php/About_OWASP) non-profit professional association your support and sponsorship of any meeting venue and/or refreshments is tax-deductible.
 Financial contributions